DFHack/dfhack/docs/Plugins.rst

 Older adults and younger children will be butchered first if the population is above the target (default 1 male, 5 female kids and adults).
-Note that you may need to set a target above 1 to have a reliable breeding population due to asexuality etc.
+Note that you may need to set a target above 1 to have a reliable breeding population due to asexuality etc.  See `scripts/fix-ster` if this is a problem.

 Options:

+:example:      Print some usage examples.
 :start:        Start running every X frames (df simulation ticks).
                Default: X=6000, which would be every 60 seconds at 100fps.
 :stop:         Stop running automatically.
-:sleep:        Must be followed by number X. Changes the timer to sleep
-               X frames between runs.
+:sleep <x>:    Changes the timer to sleep X frames between runs.
 :watch R:      Start watching a race.
 R can be a valid race RAW id (ALPACA,
                BIRD_TURKEY, etc) or a list of ids seperated by spaces or the keyword 'all' which affects all races on your current